Nannycare vs Kendamil

 Whole milk means more natural milk fat, which allows Nannycare to use less added vegetable oil while still providing the right balance of nutrition.
 Some vegetable oil is always needed, as it provides essential Omega 3 and Omega 6 fats that milk alone doesn’t supply.

-Feature Closest Competitor Nannycare Goat
+Feature Kendamil Goat Nannycare Goat

 Added Whey Whey added to adjust protein ratio None – protein balance comes naturally from whole milk